isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    ``waiting`` state until the primary transitions to the ``ready`` state.

-..

 .. note::

    Currently, restarting the HA service from the ``terminated`` state requires restarting the DHCP server or reloading its configuration.

-Whether the server responds to the DHCP queries and which queries it responds to is a matter of the server's state, if no administrative action is performed to configure the server otherwise.
+Whether the server responds to DHCP queries and which queries it responds to is a matter of the server's state, if no administrative action is performed to configure the server otherwise.
 The following table provides the default behavior for various states.

-The ``DHCP Server Scopes`` denote what group of received DHCP queries the server responds to in the given state.
+The ``DHCP Service Scopes`` denote which group of received DHCP queries the server responds to in the given state.
+The HA configuration must specify a unique name for each server within the HA setup.
+This document uses the following convention within the provided examples:
+``server1`` for a primary server, ``server2`` for the secondary or standby server, and ``server3`` for the backup server.
+In real life any names can be used as long as they remain unique.

 An in-depth explanation of the scopes can be found below.

-.. table:: Default Behavior of the Server in Various HA States
+.. table:: Default behavior of the server in various HA states

    +------------------------+-----------------+-----------------+-----------------+
    | State                  | Server Type     | DHCP Service    | DHCP Service    |